mikeizbicki/ucr-cs100/textbook/tools/git/LargeFilesInGitRepo/README.md

 # Adjusting Git Repository for Large Files

 Storing large files in a repo has the potential to consume a lot of the systmes resources so you may run into a few errors.

-A common message that implies that you have run out of memory on a servor is the following error message:
+A common message that implies that you have run out of disk space on a servor is the following error message:

   ```
     fatal: unable to create thread: Resource temporarily unavailable
     error: pack-objects died with strange error
   ```

-If you have a repository with lots of large files, it can cause re-packing to take up a lot of limited virtual memory.
+If you have a repository with lots of large files, re-packing during commands such as "git push" may take up all available resources on a server, affecting the rest of the processes.

+Packs are used by git to reduce the load on mirror systems, backup engines, disk storage, etc.

 In order to get around this error we need to adjust our configurations.
 By typing in the following lines into your terminal, you will limit the amount of memory that packing may take.